I went to Israel for my first time immediately following a trip to Italy.

 When I asked Israelis this, they kinda smiled.

-Israelis customized falafal from the typical Arabic dish to be more of a meal, stuffed inside a big soft pita along with veggies and dressings and spices.
+Israelis customized falafel from the typical Arabic dish to be more of a meal in itself.
+Israeli falafel doesn’t mean just chickpeas balls, but rather a chickpea ball sandwich.
+It consists of falafel balls stuffed inside a big soft pita along with veggies and dressings and spices.
 The tahini used for dressings has Arabic roots but is distinctly Israeli in usage.

 In Israel, meals are events.